chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nginx/index.md

 The following Dockerfile will:

 1. Start a new build based on the `cgr.dev/chainguard/nginx:latest` image;
-2. Expose port 8080 in the container for nginx to listen on;
+2. Note which container port we need to expose for nginx to listen on;
 3. Copy the HTML content from the data directory into the image.

 Copy this content to your own `Dockerfile`: